 If a player finds out that they have not made a Leaside Leafs Select team they are invited to participate in the Leaside House League in the spring as well as tryout for a Leaside Leafs Select team next year.
 We also encourage kids with a passion for baseball to consider the summer Leaside Baseball Camp and the fall and winter Leaside Baseball Clinics, which has proven to be a highly effective training environment for Rep and Select players.

 Q: What are the 7U and 6U Jr. Development programs?

-All three levels give children the experience of winter training, weekly or twice-weekly practices, tenured instructors and advanced competition.
+All 'underage' levels give children the experience of winter training, weekly or twice-weekly practices, tenured instructors and advanced competition.
 All three levels use pitching machines set to 30 to 35 mph.